Nesvilab/MSFragger/README.md

 ### Supported instruments and file formats
 **mzML/mzXML**: Data from any instrument in mzML/mzXML format can be used.

-**Thermo RAW**: MSFragger supports direct reading Thermo RAW files.
-MSFragger ProteomeDiscoverer (PD) node is fully compatible with all downstream PD tools.
-FragPipe has limited support for RAW files (no MS1-based label-free quantification); conversion to mzML when running FragPipe is recommended.
+**Thermo RAW**: MSFragger can read Thermo raw files (.raw) directly.
+FragPipe has limited support for RAW files (no MS1-based label-free quantification), so conversion to mzML is recommended.
+The MSFragger ProteomeDiscoverer (PD) node is fully compatible with all downstream PD tools.

-**Bruker TimsTOF**: MSFragger support direct reading from Bruker timsTOF raw files (.d folder) and MGF files converted by Bruker DataAnalysis.
-Note that FragPipe currently supports for timsTOF data.
+**Bruker TimsTOF**: MSFragger can read Bruker timsTOF raw files (.d) directly, as well as MGF files converted by Bruker DataAnalysis.
+Quantification requires .d files.

 ![](https://raw.githubusercontent.com/Nesvilab/MSFragger/master/images/workflow_support.png)

 ### Download MSFragger
-Whether you run it through FragPipe, PD, or stand-alone, you will need to download the latest MSFragger JAR file.
+Whether you run use FragPipe, PD, or the command line, you will need to download the latest MSFragger JAR file.
 See instructions for [downloading or upgrading MSFragger](https://github.com/Nesvilab/MSFragger/wiki/Preparing-MSFragger#Downloading-MSFragger).

 ### Release Notes
 The latest version of MSFragger was released on 2019-11-08.